daywiss/json-rpc-core/README.md

 ##Discover
 Utility function to discover remote method names.
 This is implemented as a custom RPC message "rpc_discover".
 The JSON RPC protocol allows for custom methods signified by the "rpc" prefix.
 If a conflict is found with a local method the local method will override the extension.
+Discover will not return nested methods.

 ```js
   rpc.discover().then(function(result){